gamberooni/kind-k8s-demo/README.md

 ## Intro
 This is a short demo on some hacky workarounds on two particular [problems](#motivation) that I have faced when I used [KinD](https://kind.sigs.k8s.io/docs/user/quick-start/) for local k8s development.
 If you are too lazy to read and prefer to see it in action, please skip to installation [steps](#installation-steps).
-> **__NOTE:__** This demo is meant for Linux-based environment.
+> **__NOTE:__** This demo assumes that you have some basic knowledge about Kubernetes and how KinD differs from Kubernetes.
+This demo is also meant for Linux-based environment.
 I am sorry that you will need to do extra work to figure things out if you are using KinD in Windows.

 ## Motivation
 KinD is an amazing tool for local Kubernetes development, but there are a few things that could pose as a hindrance when you are working with it.
 For example,